Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Our Method

 \subsubsection{Data Source}

-This paper uses the Visual Genome (VG) dataset~\cite{DBLP:journals/ijcv/KrishnaZGJHKCKL17} to construct hallucination samples.
+This paper uses the Visual Genome (VG) dataset~\cite{DBLP:journals/ijcv/KrishnaZGJHKCKL17} to construct hallucinated samples $y_{neg}$ and non-hallucinated $y_{pos}$.
 The VG dataset contains abundant annotated information.
 Each image includes multiple region bounding boxes, each corresponding to a detailed description.
 These annotations can adequately cover various detailed information related to the image: diverse objectives, attributes, relationships, etc., unrestricted by specific categories and scopes.